medic/nginx-local-ip/README.md

 #### Docker note
 A local image is created the first time executed, and there is no need to rebuild it if you change the Nginx configuration or the `entrypoint.sh` file.
 Only changes to the Dockerfile script require a rebuild.
 If you just edit the Nginx configuration, or want to change the ports mapped, only restart the container is needed.

-If you do need to rebuild the container, append `--build` on to your compose call: ` docker-compose up --build`.
+If you do need to rebuild the container, append `--build` on to your compose call: ` docker compose up --build`.

 ### Public SSL certificate